 NIST Standard Reference Database 103a

 ThermoData Engine is the first product fully implementing all major principles of the concept of dynamic data evaluation formulated at NIST/TRC.
 This concept requires the development of large electronic databases capable of storing essentially all 'raw' experimental data known to date with detailed descriptions of relevant metadata and uncertainties.
 The combination of these databases with expert software designed to generate recommended data based on available 'raw' experimental data and their uncertainties leads to the possibility of producing data compilations automatically 'to order' forming a dynamic data infrastructure.
-The NIST/TRC SOURCE data archival system, currently containing more than 5.0 million experimental data points, is used in conjunction with ThermoData Engine as a comprehensive storage facility for experimental thermophysical and thermochemical property data.
-Currently, this database contains property data for more than 21,000 pure compounds.
+The NIST/TRC SOURCE data archival system, currently containing approximately 5.6 million experimental data points, is used in conjunction with ThermoData Engine as a comprehensive storage facility for experimental thermophysical and thermochemical property data.
+Currently, this database contains property data for approximately 23,000 pure compounds.

 The scope of the NIST Standard Reference Database 103a is pure compounds only.